BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

   - `auto_activate`: automatically activate motion compensation on application start and configuration reloading.
   - `auto_activate_delay`: delay auto-activation by specified number of seconds.
 The required time for successful activation may vary, depending on application and tracker type used.
   - `auto_activate_countdown`: enable audible countdown for the last 10 seconds before auto-activation.
 This is supposed to allow getting to neutral position and timely centering of in-game view.
-  - `compensate_controllers`: enable motion compensation for motion controllers (that are not used as reference trackers).
+  - `compensate_controllers`: enable motion compensation for motion controllers (that are not used as reference trackers). **This feature is considered to be in experimental state**.
 Note that enabling this feature will disable cor manipulation via motion controller.
 Changing this value requires the application top be restarted.
 - `tracker`:
   - The following tracker `type` keys are available:
     - `controller`: use either the left or the right motion controller as reference tracker.
 Valid options for the key `side` are `left` and `right` (**Note that changing the side or switching between motion controller and vive tracker requires a restart of the vr session**)